-- Up to 18 days study leave including: - Two days study leave per module and one day exam leave. - An additional one day practical exam workshop for three out of the five modules (you choose which modules).
-This includes funding for the workshop plus study leave for one day to attend. - Payment of course fees, prescribed texts, and some Workshops. - A registered CAANZ PwC mentor to offer guidance and support. - An active peer group including online discussion forums and study groups and a dedicated online resource which includes past papers and mock exams. - Payment of annual membership fees once qualified.
+- Up to 26 days study leave, which includes: - two days study leave per module (except Ethics and Business which is one day) - one day per module for the exam/final assessment - Funding for an additional one day practical exam workshop for five out of the nine modules (you choose which modules).
+These are held on a weekend day. - Payment of course fees and prescribed texts - A registered CA ANZ PwC mentor to offer guidance and support - Payment of annual membership fees once qualified.